iavofficial/IAVFrontendFramework/README.md

 This project is licensed under the **Apache-2.0** license.
 The full license text is included in the [root of the repository](./LICENSE).

+## SBOM
+As this project is a monorepo, the SBOM.spdx files are contained inside the specific package folders.
+You can find these folders inside the packages folder.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guidelines](./CONTRIBUTING.md) before submitting a pull